apache/nuttx-apps/examples/bastest/README.txt

 Notes
 -----
-  The logic in this test will fail if there is no writable file system mount at /tmp.
+1. The logic in this test will fail opening the test.out file if there is no writable file system mount at /tmp.
+2. This test will still currently fail when try to fork the shell because support for that feature is not implemented.
+The following error message should be received:

+Error: Forking child process failed (Unknown error) in line 5 at: if command$<>"enough" then shell "sh ./test/runbas test.bas enough"
+                           ^

 test37.bas
 ==========